If heading tags are misused, search engines and screen readers will understand how the content is structured and is prioritized on the page.

 - Screen readers also use headings to quickly navigate through content to jump from one heading to the next.

-1. Go to the styles box on the home ribbon
+1. Go to the styles box on the home ribbon.

-Right select the appropriate heading
+Right click the appropriate heading.

 2. Select "Modify..."